Estafet-LTD/estafet-microservices-scrum/DEVOPS.md

     ```
     If the HTTP code is not `200`, the download failed.

-2. <a name="upload-and-install-the plugin"/>Then, from the Jenkins dropdown menu, choose `Manage Jenkins`, then `Manage Plugins`, then the `Advanced` tab:
+2. <a name="upload-and-install-the-plugin"/>Then, from the Jenkins dropdown menu, choose `Manage Jenkins`, then `Manage Plugins`, then the `Advanced` tab:

 ![Jenkins Manage Plugins Advanced Tab](https://github.com/stericbro/estafet-microservices-scrum/blob/master/md_images/devops/jenkins_manage_plugins_advanced_tab.png)